 Oregon was one of five states to temporarily adopt a measure allowing recent law graduates to gain licensing without sitting for the bar exam.
 Although the measure was only temporary, it sparked a larger discussion about potential alternatives to the bar exam.

-The Oregon Supreme Court is currently considering a proposal that would allow law graduates to obtain their law license by working 675 hours under an experienced attorney’s supervision.
+On November 14, 2023, the Oregon Supreme Court approved a proposal that allows law graduates to obtain their law license by working 675 hours under an experienced attorney’s supervision.
 This alternative program, called the “Supervised Practice Portfolio Examination (SPPE),” has several additional requirements.

-Here’s a look at the main requirements recent law graduates would need to satisfy:
+Here’s a look at the main requirements recent law graduates need to satisfy:

 Oregon’s proposed “Supervised Practice Portfolio” requirements |